rackerlabs/support-how-to/content/cloud-monitoring/monitoring-differences-between-rackspace-server-users-and-non-rackspace-server-users.md

 - For Cloud Databases customers, the monitoring agent is installed with monitoring configured automatically, by default.
 For details, see the [Cloud Databases documentation](https://developer.rackspace.com/docs/cloud-databases/v1/developer-guide/).

 - You can access some monitoring features through the Cloud Control Panel and all the features through API.
-You can see more monitoring features, as well as metrics, through the [Cloud Intelligence interface](https://intelligence.rackspace.com/).
+You can see more monitoring features, as well as metrics, through the [Rackspace Intelligence interface](https://intelligence.rackspace.com/).

 ### Rackspace servers with a Managed Infrastructure service level